 Setting General medical services NHS dentistry services Community healthcare Patient transport services Free text question Providers can choose their own free text question or questions, and we encourage them to choose questions that relate to the local situation, concerns or issues highlighted through, for example national surveys, complaints etc. Providers can choose to ask more than one free text question but should bear in mind that the FFT is designed to be quick and simple for patients to complete and adding too many questions may put people off.
-We recommend the following pair of questions: • Please can you tell us why you gave your answer? • Please tell us about anything that we could have done better Collection methodology Providers can use any methodology that meets the requirements.
-We recommend using a combination to support making the opportunity to give feedback accessible to all.
-Accessibility Providers should ensure the opportunity to give feedback is accessible to all.
+We recommend the following pair of questions: • Please can you tell us why you gave your answer? • Please tell us abou t anything that we could have done better Collection methodology ny methodology that meets the requing feedback accessible to all. rements.
+We recommend using a com ibination to support making the Accessibility Providers should ensure the opportunity to give feedback is accessible to all.
 To support this, they may want to add supplementary text and/or graphics to the mandatory question.
-We provide examples of easy read and other languages. [add links] Summary of dat a submission req uirements Breakdown of data to submit for all patient groups accessing trust level.
-PTS activity s The data must be submitted at trust level.
+We provide examples of easy read and other languages. [add links] Summary of da ta submission rec quirements Breakdown of data to submit The data must be su ubmitted at practice level.
+The data should be submitted for all patient groups accessing community healthcare services, following these groupings as closely as possible: community inpatient services; community nursing services; rehabilitation and therapy services; specialist services; children and family services; community healthcare other (see notes below on community healthcare submission groupings for more details).
+The data must be submitted at trust level.
 PTS activity should be grouped together into a single submission.
 Response data Number of responses collected by each collection methodology (SMS/text/smartphone app; electronic tablet; paper/postcard in care/at discharge; paper survey sent to home; telephone survey; online survey; other).